There are 25 casinos in Southern California.

-In fact, two Southern California casinos, the San Manuel Indian Bingo & Casino, and Pechanga Resort & Casino, are two of the top ten biggest casinos in the United States.
-Both have over 3,800 slot machines.
+In fact, two Southern California casinos, the Yaamava Resort & Casino (previously known as San Manuel Indian Bingo & Casino), and Pechanga Resort & Casino, are two of the top ten biggest casinos in the United States.
+Both have over 4,000 slot machines.

 If not in the top ten, many of Southern California’s other casinos are at least, decent sized casinos, with lots of offerings.

 By my count, 8 of the 25 casinos have at least 2,000 slot machines/video poker machines.
 To put that in perspective, the MGM Grand, Aria, and Bellagio each have less than 2,000 gaming machines.
 In other words, one-third of the casinos in Southern California are bigger than the biggest, fanciest casinos on the Las Vegas Strip.

 For example, the Golden Acorn Casino & Travel Center off of Interstate 8 has a name that implies it’s nothing more than a truck stop with a few slots.
 However a look inside reveals it has a nice décor, table games, and 750 slot machines!

 Even casinos out in the middle of nowhere are decent-sized.
 The Tortoise Rock Casino outside of Twentynine Palms, for example, is smack dab in the middle of the desert, yet it has 490 slot machines, table games, concerts and more.